Our rating: 4/5

 Squarespace’s free trial is a real free trial, too – you don’t have to input any payment information until your free trial is up.
 If you want to get started earlier, though, you can!

-Assuming you combine the free trial and the money-back period, you have twenty-eight days to get used to the platform and decide whether it’s really right for you.
+Assuming you combine the free trial and the money-back period, you have twenty-eight days to get used to the platform and decide whether it’s right for you.

 There’s a reason why Squarespace is touted as “the leader in website design” on their landing page, along with countless glowing reviews.
 They’ve created a winning formula for what they do, and it continues to work well for them (and anyone who leaves their reviews).